Lebanon rallies in OT to knock off Virginia High for PVNB crown - NewsBreak

 Water damage forces Boone out of Snyder Gym for rest of season

-GRAY — It has been a difficult school year for Daniel Boone athletics in terms of facilities.
-The latest trouble spot was water damage that will keep its basketball teams from playing in Bobby Snyder Gymnasium for the rest of the season.
+It has been a difficult year for Daniel Boone athletic teams in terms of facilities.
+The latest trouble spot was water damage that will keep the Trailblazers’ basketball teams from playing in Bobby Snyder Gymnasium for the rest of the season.

 Workforce development and economic growth top goals for Washington County